Michele Gomes, Psy.D.

 Dr. Martinez recently completed a two-year postdoctoral fellowship at Wright Institute Los Angeles.
 In addition to her private practice she acts as the Director of Clinical Relations for WILA and facilitates institutional and trainee development in professional marketing.
 Prior to pursuing clinical training, Aimee worked in entertainment sports and event marketing, skills she now applies to develop clinical referral relationships.
 Although she possesses extensive marketing experience, her true passion lies in the creativity of psychoanalytic clinical work.
 Aimee utilizes a psychodynamic perspective on addiction to address underlying issues of trauma and attachment including depression and anxiety that accompany substance use disorders.
 Through her research, she developed a protocol implementing analytic Work Discussion Groups as a supervisory component in substance abuse and mental health treatment centers to aid in decreasing counselor burnout and increasing workplace efficiency.
 Aimee’s training at the Tavistock Clinic in London inspired her work.

-Ilana Bar-Din Giannini, MSW
+Ilana Bar-Din Giannini, LCSW

 Group Therapies Program Director